-Teaching has long been a heavily unionized profession, which helps give a collective voice to a predominantly female workforce at risk for disempowerment.
+Teaching has long been a heavily unionized profession, which helps give a collective voice to a predominantly female workforce28 at risk for disempowerment.
 That's crucial for mitigating moral injury because "betrayal by a legitimate authority" puts the individual seeking mitigation in the difficult position of calling out the missteps of those in power.
 It takes rare courage to do that; for most, the stakes are too high, so they stay quiet.
 In contrast, adding to a collective voice empowers teachers.
-While unions typically have the strongest protections for worker voices and the most leverage at the workplace, additional formalized bodies for speaking collectively include professional societies (like associations dedicated to Educators deserve to have their voices heard, their calls for adequate resources heeded, their expertise respected, and their safety protected.

-subject-matter teaching and institutional leadership groups such as the faculty senate).
+While unions typically have the strongest protections for worker voices and the most leverage at the workplace, additional formalized bodies for speaking collectively include professional societies (like associations dedicated to subject-matter teaching and institutional leadership groups such as the faculty senate).
 Ideally, all groups representing educators would band together to win the resources and conditions their students need.